PsyChiLin/PsyChiLin.github.io/_pages/professional.md

 Awards
 ======
+- 2018 Best paper award for Annual Meeting of Taiwanese Society of Child and Adolescent Psychiatry
-- 2017 Government Fellowship for Studying Abroad
+- 2017 Taiwan Government PhD Fellowship for Studying Abroad: 4 years full funding for studying PhD in U.S. *(This funding supports the best student in psychology/neuroscience domain.
+Only one student for each year.)*
 - 2016 NCKU President Wei-Noon Wang Memorial Scholarship
 - 2016 KYMCO Scholarship for outstanding student
 - 2016 Ren-Da Industrial Park outstanding student scholarship
 - 2016 Rank 1st in the class of NCKU psychology department in 2015~2016 academic year
 - 2015 The title of outstanding student for the academic achievement
 - 2015 Rank 1st in the class of NCKU psychology department in 2014~2015 academic year
 - 2015 Tainan True Jesus Church outstanding student scholarship